PaddyKavanagh/PaddyKavanagh.github.io/_build/dq_init.md

-Set the name of the input file, where the output should be saved and run the step.
-The output file will be saved in `my_output_dir` as `_rate.fits`.
+Set the name of the input file and run the step.
+This will produce an output file ending with `_dqinitstep.fits`.

 *Parameters used:*